drupalsocialinitiative/social_auth_gitlab/README.txt

 CONFIGURATION
 -------------

- * Add your Gitlab project OAuth information in Configuration » User Authentication » Gitlab.
+ * Add your GitLab project OAuth2 information in Configuration » User Authentication » GitLab.

- * Place a Social Auth Gitlab block in Structure » Block Layout.
+ * Place a Social Auth Login block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.